Factbox: The knowns and unknowns of U.S. Iran oil sanction waivers

 Italy and Greece have completely suspended purchases in recent weeks.
 The waivers for those countries took the market by surprise and trading sources have said they are now evaluating prospects for resuming some imports.

+Turkey’s Energy Minister Fatih Donmez said on Friday it had been granted a waiver to import 3 million tonnes a year of Iranian oil, or about 60,000 bpd.

-Turkey has said it is also evaluating possible imports after receiving a waiver, but President Tayyip Erdogan said on Tuesday the country would not abide by the sanctions as they were aimed at “unbalancing the world”.
+On Tuesday, Turkey’s President Tayyip Erdogan said the country would not abide by the sanctions as they were aimed at “unbalancing the world”.